Updated March 20, 2019.

 The comprehensive approach the chain is taking from “training to trophies” in support of local youth athletes and sports teams is one that appears to be catching on, especially when local coaches don’t have a breadth of expertise that spans areas such as sports psychology, reward and recognition, sports nutrition, sports medicine, and training.

-This company currently ranks #304 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 2008 and franchising since that same year, the number of locations has started moving up rapidly in the last two years and currently stands at 41, none of which are company-owned and all of which are in the U.S.
+This company currently ranks #216 (up from #304 last year) on Entrepreneur magazine’s Franchise 500 list.
+Founded in 2008 and franchising since that same year, the number of locations has been ramping up over the last few years and currently stands at 73 (up from 41 last year), none of which are company-owned and all of which are in the U.S.

 An Important Note About Our Methodology